LittleGitPhoenix/Functionality.Logging.Extensions/README.md

 ## Serilog.Seq

 If using [**Seq**](https://datalust.co/seq) as a sink for **Serilog** it is good practice to use an separate **Api Key** for each application forwarding logs to the **Seq Server** so that authentication and filtering can be handled by the server.
-Normally those **APi Keys** are manually created via the web gui of the **Seq Server** and then hard-code it into the application.
+Normally those **Api Keys** are manually created via the web frontend of the **Seq Server** and then hard-coded into the application.

-For some applications this may however not be feasible, e.g. if one application has many different installations each using a different feature set.
+For some applications this may however not be feasible, e.g. if one application has many different installations each using a different configuration or feature set.
 In such cases it would be better to differentiate those instances from one another via different **Api Keys**.
 This package helps in creating and registering such **Api Keys** dynamically.
 To be able to use this feature, the following things are necessary:

 - Configuration **Api Key**

 	A separate **Api Key** has to be created in the **Seq Server** that is allowed to change the servers configuration.
 This **Api Key** is the one that will get hard-coded into the application, but won't be used to emit log messages.
 It is only used to dynamically create and retrieve other **Api Keys** for different application instances.

+> This *admin* **Api Key** seems to need all available permission of the **Seq Server**:
+>  - Ingest
+>  - Read
+>  - Write
+>  - Setup

 - Unique application name

 	Each instance of an application needs a unique name.
-This could be the normal name of the application suffixed with the computer it is running on (e.g. MyApplication@Home, MyApplication@Server, ...).
+For example this could be the normal name of the application suffixed with the computer it is running on (e.g. MyApplication@Home, MyApplication@Server, ...).
 This name is used to create the unique 20 alphanumeric characters long  **Api Key** that will be registered in the **Seq Server** if necessary.

-Then only the `Seq` extension method has to during configuration.
+Then only the `Seq` extension method has to be called during configuration.

 ```csharp
 var entryAssembly = System.Reflection.Assembly.GetEntryAssembly();